exploitagency/ESP-RFID-Thief/README.md

 -Connect D1 on device to D1 on reader
 -Connect + on device to + on reader
 -Connect - on device to - on reader
--Connect ~7-18V battery into the same + and -
+-Connect ~7-18V battery into the same + and -(only if building a portable unit, do not add a battery if implanting device into an existing installation)
 Configure settings
 -See Below